techl/MonoRemoteDebugger/README.md

 MonoRemoteDebugger enables linux remote debugging using Visual Studio 2015.

-This project is from MonoDebugger https://github.com/giessweinapps/MonoDebugger Thanks to Christian Giesswein.
+This project is from MonoDebugger https://github.com/giessweinapps/MonoDebugger<br>
+Thanks to Christian Giesswein.<br>
 If Christian Giesswein releases new version, this project will be removed.

 Usage